haruncpi/lsCollection/readme.md

 //output: {title:"Task 02", status:1, _id:1595165132214}
 ```

-`getAll` - it returns array or empty array when no data exist
+`getAll` - it returns an array, returns an empty array when no data exist.
 ```js
 todos.getAll()
 /** output: